dsarrut/gate-exercices/README.md

 Documentation can be found at : http://wiki.opengatecollaboration.org/index.php/Users_Guide_V7.1

-Follow the following exercices and provide a written report.
+Follow the following exercises and provide a written report.
 The general idea it to try to understand every commands in the macro files to be able to analyze the results.